-To learn more about which one is right for you, learn more from our Head of Cyber, Dr. Bret Fund, below.
+To learn more about which one is right for you, learn more from our Head of Cyber, Dr. Jim Borders, below.

 Since we opened our doors in 2012, thousands of students have joined Flatiron School to launch new careers in tech.

 Find the perfect course for you across our in-person and online programs designed to power your career change.